euemm/OAFRWP/README.md

 ### Version 2.0.0
 - Migrated from CSV to SQLite database
-- Added budget_current table for efficient state tracking
+- Budget history tracking with indexed timestamp queries
 - Converted user management script from Python to JavaScript
 - Improved performance and data integrity
 - Better backup and recovery options